 Once you receive your glasses, you’ll have 30 days to return or exchange them.
 This is true for eyewear, accessories and unopened or defective contact lenses.

-Additionally, there’s a one-year no-scratch guarantee for eyeglasses and sunglass lenses.
-Warby Parker will replace the scratched lenses for free within the first year.
+Additionally, there’s a six-month no-scratch guarantee for eyeglasses and sunglass lenses.
+Warby Parker will replace the scratched lenses for free within the first six months.

 3. How Much Do Warby Parker Glasses Cost?